saraysc/nomad-exchange/README.md

 # nomad-exchange

-A program where the user can create a travel itinerary and keep track of the expenses in US dollars.
+A web application for the user who wants to create a travel itinerary and check the exchange currency in US dollars.